tnagar72/Tanay-s-ND-Zettelkasten/Generating CS Text.md

 `So GCM relies on accepted linguistic theories to generate Code-Switched Data, not relying only on a learning model to`

 ### CoCoa

+CoCoa builds on the TCS model by adding encode and decoder side control so once can have fine-grained control on the CS text generation.
+However, the CoCoa paper[^1] does not